CONCEPTUALISING THE SOCIAL WORLD - 2021/2

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate that they have developed an understanding of the core classical thinkers and can ‘think critically/reflect’ with this knowledge.
+The assessment strategy is designed to provide students with the opportunity to demonstrate that they have developed an understanding of the core classical thinkers’ conceptualisations of the social world and can critically think and reflect with this knowledge.

 Thus, the summative assessment for this module consists of: